artificiallama/WSJ_headlines_SP500/README.md

 ![](images/monthly_wrong_senti.png)  ![](images/monthly_wrong_persi.png)

+The gradient metric is 2486 and 2563 for the sentiment and the persistence model respectively.
+Though the persistence model is better according to the gradient model, the sentiment model wins in backtrading.
+This is most probably because of the time distribution of the wrong predictions as shown above.
-Following table summarizes the performance of the models.
+Following table summarizes the performance of the models in backtrading.
 Transaction costs are ignored in calculating the profit.

 |                     | *sentiment* |*Baseline*|Perfect | Imperfect | UP model | DW model |